MIROC-DOC/model_description/draft/p-intro.md

 In terms of time integration of predictors, we can classify the physical Parameterizations in the following three orders of execution.

-1. Cumulus convection, shallow convection and large-scale condensation
+1. Cumulus convection, shallow convection, large-scale condensation, and cloud microphysics

 2. Radiation, turbulence and surface fluxes

-3. Gravitational wave drag, and dry convective adjustment
+3. Gravitational wave drag

-Cumulus convection and large-scale condensation,
+For cumulus convection, shallow convection, large-scale condensation, and cloud microphysics, the values are updated by the usual Euler difference as follows.

 $$
   \hat{T}^{t+\Delta t,(1)} = \hat{T}^{t+\Delta t}